 To be completed for applications under criterion number 3

+(0) (1)

 (Children of Staff)

 Applications for entry on a staff basis must be supported by submission of this form which may be obtained from the School Office.
-Once completed it must be returned to the school office by 15th January 2024.
+Once completed it must be returned to the school office by 15th January 2025.

-Name of child: Surname:....
+Name of child: Surname:

 Forenames:

 Date of Birth:

 Name of Member of Staff:

 Address:

-E-mail.....
+Tel numbers: Home

+E-mail

 I am a member of staff in accordance with the school's admissions policy:

 I have been working at the school for at least two years; or

 I meet a skills shortage.

 Signature of parent/guardian Date

-Signature of Headteacher Date
+Signature of Headteacher